industryweb/password-random/README.md

 ## Installation:
-You can install the package in to a Laravel app that uses Nova via composer:
+You can install the package via composer:

 ```bash
 composer require industryweb/password-generate